 How to Become a Mental Health Counselor

-To become a mental health counselor, an associate degree will not suffice unless it satisfies the first two years of a four-year degree.
+To become a licensed mental health counselor, an associate degree will not suffice unless it satisfies the first two years of a four-year degree.
 A counseling bachelor's degree is necessary to move forward in this field.
 It also opens the door to earning your master's degree, which is required for full licensure.
 Areas such as psychology or sociology may be acceptable degree fields of study for this specialty, though that could change depending on the state in which you are looking to achieve licensure.